 How did you come to be part of the machine vision industry?

-What are the major growth sectors?
+What do you see as the major growth sectors?

-What technological challenges does the industry face?
+What are the important technological challenges facing the industry?

 I began to allude to one of the main challenges above.
 We have seen great strides in the capabilities of cameras and systems to produce more and more image information depth at speeds that just can’t be kept up with currently.
 However, just like the regular dance that computer hardware and software advancements take, a similar dance will still be happening within our industry.
 Just when you think there is no way for us ever to be able to handle all the pixels that are being thrown at us now, algorithms and methods appear to gobble them up and require even more.
 It’ll then be back to the hardware folks to see what they can offer up next.
 I see us currently at the point where the hardware advancements are outpacing the software within the industry.
 Approaches like deep learning over traditional image processing will emerge to fill in the gap.

 What will be the most significant commercial change in the industry in the coming years?

 I believe machine vision will begin to step out of industry and become more mainstream in the consumer world.
 Everyone now carries around a camera with them all the time.
 Applications are being churned out regularly to make more and more use of these camera images in cool and creative ways for the benefit of those consumers.
 The lessons and approaches learned over the last 30 to 40 years in the machine vision world are being applied mainstream in everyday culture.
 Things like optical character recognition were leading-edge technology within our industry only a short time ago.
 Now, a phone does it in real-time to translate foreign signs so you can get around more easily in a country where you don’t speak the language.
 How the machine vision industry adjusts now to aligning developments from both the industrial and the commercial worlds within this space will dictate how it sets itself up for the future.